Cash–out refinancing helps homeowners tap newfound home equity

 Fannie Mae and Freddie Mac set the rules for conventional cash–out refinances, as these are a subset of standard conventional loans.

-If you’ve owned your home for a few years, chances are you qualify for the conventional cash-out option.
+If you’ve owned your home for a few years, chances are you qualify for the conventional cash–out refinance option.

 Sometimes, a conventional cash–out refinance can be the most advantageous option available.